Do you ever ask yourself: Why am I This Way; What do I Really Want?

 Our childhood attachments are at the heart of who we are and how we live our lives.
 These early experiences shape our minds and even our bodies.

 They can cause us to act in ways that we may not like, such as searching for love in the wrong places, constantly seeking validation, or being destructive and critical towards ourselves or others.

-– The process will enable you to explore your early experiences and past family influences.
-Through this you will gain an understanding of how these experiences are influencing your ability to be in the world in a way that feels satisfying and fulfilling in any aspect of your life.
+Identity Therapy will enable you to explore your identity as it was formed through your early experiences and traumas in your family.
+You will gain an understanding of how these experiences are influencing your ability to be in the world, to make relationships, feel good about yourself and understand who you really are.

 Identity Therapy normally takes place in the context of group work.
 You can also engage in this process in a private one to one session.
 Couples therapy sessions are also possible.